google/WebFundamentals/src/content/en/fundamentals/accessibility/04-semantics-aria/semaria-eight.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-Certain ARIA roles have implicit, or default, semantics.
+As you've now seen, certain ARIA roles have implicit, or default, semantics.

 `alert` is an example of a role that has implicit aria-live semantics.
 An `alert` is implicitly `aria-live=assertive` and `aria-atomic=true`, meaning that its presence should be immediately announced to the user when it is added to the page.